EQU StreamZ FETLOCKBANDS

 Advice: If the horse is ‘turned in’ we advise that the bands are placed below the fetlock (around the pastern); the artery is slightly closer to the outside of the skin under the fetlock joint.
 If the horse is ‘turned out’ then we would advise that the bands are placed above the fetlock joint (around the cannon bone).
 We recommend that the bands are placed on the near fore and off hind legs, no matter what the injury, although it generally makes little difference.

 Tip: We have a horse who we like to turn out with his bands on, even if it’s wet.
-We also noticed than when alone he would often get his teeth under the bands and rip them off.
+We also noticed that when alone he would often get his teeth under the bands and rip them off.
 We caught him peering through the hedge like nature detectives.
 We solved this issue by tricking him!
 We now put his bands on him, whilst making him look the other way, and then wrap a few layers of vet wrap over the top.
 He’s none the wiser, and the bands stay on!

-If you have any questions please do not hesitate in emailing our support team; email@example.com.
+If you have any questions please do not hesitate in emailing our support team; [email protected].